The Town I Loved So Well lyrics

 There was music there in the Derry air

-I remember the day when I earned my first pay
+I remember the day that I earned my first pay

 There I spent my youth and to tell you the truth